 2. Samsung Electronics UN49MU8000

 This is another absolutely phenomenal TV from Samsung.
-It's a perfect choice for gaming and has the outstanding, high-quality picture a modern gamer would look for.
+49-inch TVs are a perfect choice for gaming and have the outstanding, high-quality picture a modern gamer would look for.
 There's really not a whole lot of difference in quality between this model and our Top Pick.
 This TV has a lot of the same advantages that the other Samsung one has.
 We've got HDR and Premium UHD in here too.
 So you can expect a very realistic contrast alongside a stunningly colorful picture.

 This also has Motion Rate 240 for those fast-moving images and theres that great Triple Black feature that we talked about earlier.
 One big thing that we think sets this a level below the number one choice though, is the absence of the curved screen.
 Of course, this might not be much of an issue for you, but the effect of the other Samsung models curve and its Auto Depth Enhancer is terrific for gaming.